 Infectious diseases are disorders caused by organisms — such as bacteria, viruses, fungi or parasites.
 Many organisms live in and on our bodies.
-They're normally harmless or even helpful, but some organisms under certain conditions may cause disease.
+They're normally harmless or even helpful, but under certain conditions, some organisms may cause disease.

 Many infectious diseases, such as measles and chickenpox, can be prevented by vaccines.
 Frequent and thorough hand-washing also helps protect you from infectious diseases.

 - Understanding microbes in sickness and in health.
-National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/microbes/documents/microbesbook.pdf.
-Accessed Oct.
-8, 2012.
+National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/microbes/Pages/default.aspx.
+Accessed May 20, 2014.

 - Sexually transmitted diseases (STDs).
-Centers for Disease Control and Prevention. http://www.cdc.gov/std/treatment/2006/clinical.htm.
-Accessed Oct.
-10, 2012.
+Centers for Disease Control and Prevention. http://www.cdc.gov/std/prevention/default.htm.
+Accessed May 22, 2014.